mkbredem/aap_tfc_workshop/2.3-jobtemplates/README.md

 * **AAP Credential:** this credential is used by the **Solution1, 2, and 3** job templates above to authenticate into the Automation Controller API, similar to the Extra Vars you pasted into the **Setup** job template you just launched.

 ## Add all the job templates needed for post provisioning configuration
-The next 7 tasks is simply building out more job templates that we will ultimately be stitching together into a workflow job template.
+The next 7 tasks are simply building out more job templates that we will ultimately be stitching together into a workflow job template.
 Please read the tips below before you begin building.

 > **Tip**
 >